(last updated 2021-10-14)

 Yǔ heard Mǎ Chāo had come to surrender.
 He had previously not known him, so Yǔ wrote a letter to Zhūgě Liàng, to ask who could Chāo compare with in ability.
 Liàng knew that Yǔ was proud, so he answered: “[Mǎ Chāo] Mèngqǐ has both civil and military ability and valor surpassing others, a hero of the age, comparable to Qíng [Bù] and Péng [Yuè], and so can compete with [Zhāng Fēi] Yìdé, yet he cannot yet compare to how the bearded one excels above others.”
 Yǔ had great whiskers and beard, and therefore Liàng called him bearded one.
-When Yǔ received the letter he was greatly pleased, and showed it to his follower guests.
+When Yǔ received the letter he was greatly pleased, and showed it to his guest-retainers.

 Yǔ was once by a stray arrow hit, pierced in his left arm.
 Later though the wound healed, whenever it was cloudy and raining, the bone would be in pain.
 The physician said: “The arrow head had poison, and the poison has entered the bone.
 The arm wound must be reopened to scrape the bone and remove the poison, and only after will the pain be removed and that is all.”
 Yǔ immediately extended his arm and ordered the physician to cut it.
 At the time Yǔ had also invited his officers to meet to drink and feast.
 The arm blood flowed, filling a pan, but Yǔ cut his meat and drank his liquor, talking and laughing as usual.

 Twenty-fourth year , Xiān-zhǔ became King of Hànzhōng, and promoted Yǔ to General of the Front with Acting Staff and Battle-Ax.
 That year, Yǔ led his armies to attack Cáo Rén at Fán.
 Excellency Cáo sent Yú Jīn to assist Rén.